VikeLabs/RateMyCoop/mongodb/README.md

 # MongoDB #
 This folder will hold all the relevant files for our mongo db instace.
 Mongo is a popular NoSQL database, and for this project we will be running mongo using docker.
 This is our first instance running mongodb for this project and the purpose of this directory as of right now is to get everyone familiar with both mongodb and docker.

 Here we will walk through what docker is, why we are using it (at least for now) and how to use it.
+After learning some basics we do a simple walkthrough of how to run mongo through the docker-compose file in this directory.

 ## Docker ##
 ### What is docker anyway? ###